Daniel Z. Romualdez Airport: Devastation by Typhoon Haiyan and contemporary history

 On November 7–8, 2013, Typhoon Haiyan roared through Tacloban and the Eastern Visayas Region.
 The Tacloban Airport was effectively destroyed by winds averaging to 195 mi/h and a 13 ft storm surge.
 The airport terminal and the control tower were utterly demolished, and the airport was rendered unusable.
 The airport reopened on November 11 initially for turboprop aircraft, before reopening to A320 flights by November 14.

-On January 17, 2015, the airport apron was the site of a large open air mass held by Pope Francis that attracted nearly half a million pilgrims coming from all over the country to remember the effects of Typhoon Haiyan.
+On January 17, 2015, Pope Francis celebrated an open-air Mass that attracted nearly half a million pilgrims from all over the country at the airport apron to remember the devastation wrought by Typhoon Haiyan.